 SF consists of 66 claims (approximately 530 hectares) located in Eureka County, Nevada in the heart of the Battle Mountain - Eureka Gold trend, approximately 10 kilometres east of the large, high-grade discovery by Barrick Gold Corporation at Goldrush/Fourmile.
-The Company recently acquired 37 additional claims (approximately 300 hectares) from a private vendor and staked 9 additional HC claims within that claim group.
+The Company acquired 37 additional claims (approximately 300 hectares) from a private vendor and staked 9 additional HC claims within that claim group.
 These HC claims are adjacent to the SF claims and now allow for a more effective exploration program on the combined property position.
-Additional claims are being acquired by staking and geological mapping and sampling were recently completed.
+Soil sampling and possibly IP are planned to refine drill targets.